forcedotcom/java-sdk/doc/quick-start.md

 ## 4. Next Steps

 The Database.com SDK is not tied to any particular runtime.
-You can now proceed to deploy the application on your own server, Cloud Foundry, Heroku, EC2, or other cloud runtimes as long as you can make HTTPS connections to Database.com.
+You can now proceed to deploy the application on your own server, Heroku, EC2, or other cloud runtimes as long as you can make HTTPS connections to Database.com.

 See [Running your quick start application on Heroku](quick-start-on-heroku) for instructions to get your application running on Heroku.